Big Star: Legacy and influence

 Although Big Star's first era came to an end in 1974, the band acquired a cult following in the 1980s when new acts began to acknowledge the early material's significance.
 R.E.M.'s Peter Buck admitted, "We've sort of flirted with greatness, but we've yet to make a record as good as Revolver or Highway 61 Revisited or Exile on Main Street or Big Star's Third.
 I don't know what it'll take to push us on to that level, but I think we've got it in us."
 Chilton, however, told an interviewer in 1992, "I'm constantly surprised that people fall for Big Star the way they do...
 People say Big Star made some of the best rock 'n roll albums ever.
 And I say they're wrong."

 In 2014, Paul Stanley cited Big Star as an influence to early Kiss moments: "We've always been about verses, choruses, bridges (...)
 It's called a hook for a reason, because it grabs you.
 And that's my mentality.
 Give me the Raspberries.
 Give me Small Faces.
 Give me Big Star."

+The band was also an inspiration for the Replacements, who recorded the song "Alex Chilton" on their Pleased to Meet Me album.

+"While the band no longer exists, the music that Alex, Chris, Andy and I originally made together under the auspices of John Fry still calls a community of those of us with like minds to come together and have fun with it," Stephens wrote in 2017 in a note published in the liner notes of The Best of Big Star.